-It's that time of year again when the overpowering warmth of subway platforms changes from a cloying death-cloud to a welcome respite from the above-ground chill.
-In other words, it's officially fall.
+After a seriously long summer, the temperatures over the last couple of days are telling us one thing: It's officially fall.
 That also means it's time for your landlord to turn up the thermostat.
 But what exactly are the rules?
 And what do you do if you're living in a place that's still too cold or, equally likely, too hot?
-Read on.

 The city's so-called heat season kicked off on Oct.
-1, meaning that if the mercury drops below 55 degrees during the day (6 a.m. to 10 p.m.), your landlord has to crank the heat so that your apartment is at least 68 degrees.
-At night, the inside temperature must be at least 55 degrees if the temperature outside falls below 40 degrees.
-(This is in effect to May 31.)
+1, meaning that if the mercury drops below 55 degrees during the day (6 am to 10 pm), your landlord has to crank up the heat so that your apartment is at least 68 degrees.
+At night, the inside temperature must be at least 62 degrees if the temperature outside falls below 40 degrees.
+This is in effect until May 31st.

 If you don't have heat: